There has been an F.A.O. Schwarz toy store in New York City for the past 147 years!

 In 1931, the New York City location moved to 745 Fifth Avenue into Squibb Building, the new Art Deco skyscraper.
 At one point, there were 40 locations across the United States, but the Fifth Avenue store is the last one remaining.

-There are rumors that the new store will be open at the base of Paramount Group‘s 2.5-million-square-foot office tower at 1633 Broadway between West 50th and West 51st Streets, just in time for the 2016 Christmas season.
+There were rumors that the new store will be open at the base of Paramount Group‘s 2.5-million-square-foot office tower at 1633 Broadway between West 50th and West 51st Streets, just in time for the 2016 Christmas season.
+It did not happen.

 Just three years after its Fifth Avenue storefront shuttered back in 2015, FAO Schwarz's new flagship is open again.
 The store reopened at 30 Rockefeller Center on November 16, 2018.

 The trademark toy soldier uniforms were redesigned.
 The retailer brought back the iconic dance-on piano and clock tower while adding new interactive toys and activities, including a build-your-own race car station, live magic shows and play grocery store.

 Life-sized versions of classic toys such as a space ship, fire truck and toy train serve as bulk candy containers, and recognizable design elements such as the Toy Soldier and a New York City subway car serve as a check-out counter.